 Set the best intention, overeat, shame and guilt yourself, repeat.
 Despite our best intentions, many of us find ourselves routinely overeating at meals, snacking mindlessly, or bingeing regularly.
 It’s a familiar pattern that seems to end in weight gain for many of us every year, especially during the holidays.

-With the last two weeks of the year fast approaching, it’s easy to begin worrying about packing on those unwanted winter pounds.
+With the last two weeks of the year upon us, it’s easy to begin worrying about packing on those unwanted winter pounds.
 The holiday season, beginning with Thanksgiving, generally means more delectable foods, more traveling, more stress and emotional eating (especially if you have difficult relatives), and less time for physical activity and relaxation.
 But this time of year doesn’t have to be a recipe for weight gain.

 The truth is, a little overeating here and there isn’t going to hurt us or pack on too many pounds.
 The bigger issue is that often it starts a pattern for the entire holiday season.
 Whether it kick-starts an old habit of holiday over-indulgence or triggers an underlying compulsive eating problem, you may want to nip your overeating in the bud early this year.